Record-breaker Roby scores as Saints beat Hull KR

 St Helens head coach Kristian Woolf told BBC Radio Merseyside:

-"[On James Roby] He's played 509 St Helens games and 455 Super League games and every one is very similar.
+"He (James Roby) has played 509 St Helens games and 455 Super League games and every one is very similar.
 That's why he deserves so much credit and that's why we're so proud to have him in our team.

 "With all he's achieved and done and the number of games and influence he's had, he's still so humble and it's hard for any blokes in our team to get ahead of themselves when we've got someone leading from ahead like that.